Georgetown Supplemental Essays 2025-26 – Prompts and Advice

-The nation’s oldest Jesuit institution of higher learning is also its most selective, as Georgetown University welcomed just 12% of applicants to the Class of 2026 onto its historical and notably beautiful Washington, D.C. campus.
+The nation’s oldest Jesuit institution of higher learning is also its most selective, as Georgetown University welcomed just 12% of applicants to the Class of 2029 onto its historical and notably beautiful Washington, DC, campus.
 Whenever you are applying to a school of Georgetown’s caliber, where the average admitted applicant has a 1470 SAT score and is at (or near) the top of their high school class, you need to find ways to set yourself apart from the pack.
 Toward that aim, prospective Hoyas need to take advantage of the Georgetown supplemental essays.

 The goal is to write compelling, standout compositions.
 Your essays should showcase your exceptional writing ability and reveal more about who you are as an individual.
-Below are Georgetown’s essay prompts for the 2022-23 admissions cycle along with tips about how to address each one.
+Below are Georgetown’s essay prompts for the 2025-26 admissions cycle along with tips about how to address each one.

 A few years back, Malcolm Gladwell popularized the idea that becoming an expert at anything takes 10,000 hours of practice.
 Consider talking about the grind and sacrifice it took you to become great at a given skill.
-Describe how you see that skill becoming even more finely-tuned/developed over time.
+Describe how you see that skill becoming even more finely tuned/developed over time.
 If this skill fits into your future academic/career plans, all the better—share that too!

-Briefly discuss the significance to you of the school or summer activity in which you have been most involved. (approximately 1/2 page, single-spaced)
+2) Briefly discuss the significance to you of the school or summer activity in which you have been most involved. (approximately 1/2 page, single-spaced)

 Perhaps you are the captain of a team, the editor-in-chief of your school paper, or the president of a club.
 On the other hand, you may simply be a valuable contributing member.
 Regardless of whether you are a leading man/woman or a still-essential bit player, make sure that you use your writing ability to show the admissions officer what type of involved team member you are rather than merely telling them.

 You can also discuss how you have engaged with your high school local/community.
 Share what you have learned from interacting with people of a different ethnicity, religion, gender, sexual identity, etc. Draw on past evidence of your commitment to being a positive force in the context of your activity/activities.
-Also be sure to speculate how that is likely to manifest on Georgetown’s campus.
+Also, be sure to speculate how that is likely to manifest on Georgetown’s campus.
 Research and cite Hoya student-run organizations, local nonprofit groups, or anything else you are drawn to.
 The admissions committee wants to understand precisely how you will contribute to their campus community of 7,000+ undergrads.
 Drawing the link between your past efforts and future aims is critical here.
 For example, if you’ve done work with Habitat for Humanity throughout your teens, it will be most impactful if you express your commitment to joining Georgetown’s chapter of Habitat for Humanity in the future.

+Georgetown uses its own school-specific application, so most applicants simply use their Common App personal statement as-is for this prompt.
 Whether you decide to write about yourself in a way that is light, creative, humorous, personal, sincere, or vulnerable (any are perfectly fine), aim to reveal a picture of yourself that cannot be gleaned from elsewhere in your application materials.

 Take note of the wide-open nature of this prompt.
 While there are no limits to the way in which you approach this essay, here are some angles to consider: